6 Best Employee Engagement Workshops in 2023

 The program includes nine individual courses, and certification is provided by Stanford’s Graduate School of Business.

-4. Culture of Health – prioritising health and vitality
+4. Culture of Health – prioritizing health and vitality

 Health, both literally and metaphorically, is vital to a successful workplace.
 A healthy workplace is more productive, happier, and more engaged.
 This Harvard University program focuses upon the wellbeing of employees, and how leaders can support and promote healthy working practices.